kencochrane/kencochrane.github.com-old/pages/about.rst

 By day I work for `dotCloud.com <http://www.dotCloud.com>`_ and on nights and weekends I work for my software consulting company `Zanbow inc <http://zanbow.com>`_ where I write web based applications and iPhone apps.

+This blog and all of it's content is available on github.
+Feel free to `fork it <https://github.com/kencochrane/kencochrane.github.com>`_, add changes, corrections, and features, and then send me a pull request.

 .. image:: /static/linkedin_32.png
    :name: Ken Cochrane's Linked in
    :align: center